267-738-7766

 Post Arrest

 When a person is pulled over and questioned by police they are not under arrest.
 This is considered post arrest.
 At this time, an individual’s Fifth Amendment right do not apply.
 It’s important people realize any information they provide the police at this time can be used to create a case against them.
 It is important people realize the Fifth Amendment does not eliminate a person’s obligation to participate in a chemical test for DUI when it is done post arrest.
-Any comments a driver makes concerning the consumption of alcohol to law enforcement during post arrest may be admissable against the driver when they go to trial.
+Any comments a driver makes concerning the consumption of alcohol to law enforcement during post arrest may be admissible against the driver when they go to trial.

 Miranda Rights

 The Supreme Court case of Miranda v.
 Arizona determined individuals should be read their rights after an arrest.
 This was designed as another effort to protect a person against self-incrimination.
 The ruling determined that any statements an individual makes when interrogated while in custody are presumed to have been compelled by law enforcement.
 They are not able to be admitted into trial to prove guilt.
 These statements are only able to be used if a person is informed about their rights prior to an interrogation.
 Should a suspect ask for an attorney prior to an interrogation by law enforcement or even during it; no more questions can be asked by law enforcement until an attorney is provided.
-Should a person speak with law enformcement and then state they will remian silent; the interrogation must stop.
+Should a person speak with law enforcement and then state they will remain silent; the interrogation must stop.

 Sobriety Tests

 Any statements a driver makes to law enforcement prior to being arrested are not protected by the Fifth Amendment.
 This includes the time a driver is taking a Standardized Field Sobriety test or during chemical tests.
 The U.S. Supreme Court held that any incriminating statements made by a driver during Breathalyzer testing was not part of a police interrogation.
 This means these statements are not able to be suppressed as evidence during in a court.
-The Court also held such statements made by drivers were a response to legitmate law enforcement procedures and not intended to obtain incriminating statements from the driver.
+The Court also held such statements made by drivers were a response to legitimate law enforcement procedures and not intended to obtain incriminating statements from the driver.
 It also ruled any type of voluntary statements made to law enforcement during field sobriety testing is not part of a custodial interrogation.
-This means it is not portected by the Fifth Amendment right against self-incrimination.
+This means it is not protected by the Fifth Amendment right against self-incrimination.

 Test Refusals